Skip to main content

 42 mentions Positive Neutral Negative

 The optimization of the game has received mixed feedback from users.
-While some players report smooth performance on lower settings, others experience significant frame rate drops and bugs, particularly in larger areas and during intense gameplay.
-Overall, many agree that while the game is enjoyable and visually appealing, it still requires further optimization to enhance performance across a wider range of hardware.
+While some players report smooth performance on lower settings and commend the developers for quick bug fixes, many others highlight significant issues such as FPS drops in larger areas, stuttering, and poor optimization for mid-range computers.
+Overall, while the game is enjoyable and visually appealing, it still requires further optimization to enhance performance across various hardware configurations.

 • “To start out with, the art style and overall performance of the game is stellar for a game made by only a few people, with very small hiccups of bugs and issues, most of which you'll never notice.
 The developers are quick to respond should you find anything to report to them.”